 In This Issue

-1. Article- 5 Tips for Better Sleep
+- Article- 5 Tips for Better Sleep

-2. Inspirational Quote
+- Inspirational Quote

-3. Inspirational Story
+- Inspirational Story

-4. Featured Product on Arc4life.com- Pronex Pneumatic Cervical Traction Unit with $15 dollar discount code attached
+- Featured Product on Arc4life.com- Pronex Pneumatic Cervical Traction Unit with $15 dollar discount code attached

 Hello everyone!
 This is the 2nd edition of Arc4Life’s Healthy Sleep, the online newsletter to help you with neck or back pain, proper posture, and sleeping comfortably.
 Get health tips for how to reduce pain, sleep better, and maintain a healthy spine.

-1. Article - 5 Tips For Better Sleep
+- Article - 5 Tips For Better Sleep

 Good, sound sleep means you wake up feeling well rested and refreshed.
 However, if your nights are filled with frustration and mornings with fatigue, and you’ve checked yourself for the usual culprits like downing 7pm espresso shots or using your bed as a home office, here are some less obvious insomnia-inducing habits that just may be the source.
-Since these things happen while you’re off in slumberland, they may not be the first to come to mind, but they can cause both sleep and health troubles.
+Since these things happen while you’re off in slumberland, they may not be the first to come to mind, but they can cause both sleep and health troubles.- Gerd

 Bedtime milk and cookies sounds like the perfect way to wind down before hitting the sack.
 But that soothing ritual might be costing you more than a few extra calories.
 When Oprah tells us she doesn’t dare touch food after 8pm, she’s doing it for weight loss reasons.
 But even if you’re not a dieting diva, eating late is never a good idea.
 According to the American Academy of Sleep Medicine, if you’re eating a large meal before bedtime, the digestion process can get in the way of your good night’s sleep.
 Besides disrupting your REM time, you may also be contributing to a more serious condition, gastroesophageal reflux disease (GERD).
 This occurs when food is pushed back up into the esophagus via stomach acids, causing a burning sensation and sometimes choking and coughing.

 Remedy: Do not eat a large meal or snack within two to three hours of bedtime.
 If this is unavoidable, plan ahead and satisfy your appetite earlier in the evening so all you’ll need is a light snack before going to bed.
-If you do conk out after your gorge session, be sure to elevate your head with pillows.
+If you do conk out after your gorge session, be sure to elevate your head with pillows. - Electrical Stimulation in the Bedroom

 Everyone likes a little bedroom stimulation now and again, but just be sure those sparks are coming from your partner or spouse, and not from a love affair with technological gadgetry.
 Are you unwittingly charging your room with electrical current?
 The average home is filled with electromagnetic interference, as it is generated from every electric appliance.
 According to theories in quantum physics, electrical charges fill our air and can disturb sleep.
 Whether you’re an avid tech junkie or just the average consumer, you likely have a TV, radio, CD player, portable phone and perhaps even a computer, printer, scanner and fax all within your compact sleep space.
 These pieces of electronic equipment - particularly the TV and computer screen - give off high levels of electromagnetic energy even long after they’re turned off.
-You’re literally jamming up your air with electronic waves.
+You’re literally jamming up your air with electronic waves. - Remedy: Turn off the electricity.
+Zero is the best number of electronic equipment to have in your bedroom; however, you can cover both your TV and computer screens with fabric before retiring and place a medium-to-large-size plant in your room for every piece of electrical equipment.
+Palms, peace lilies and spider plants are said to absorb the most electrical current.
+Digitally displayed alarm clocks emit a high amount of EMI, and should not be kept close to your head.
+Put them on the other side of your room or switch to a nondigital clock.

-• Are You a Stomach Sleeper?
+- Are You a Stomach Sleeper?

 Get in touch with your inner child while you sleep.
 According to researchers, the best sleeping positions that put the least stress on your joints and organs are on your back or in the semifetal position, where you lay on one side with knees slightly bent, one arm outstretched above the head, the other resting comfortably on the opposing upper arm to cradle the head.
 Both give your spine and body proper alignment.